oracle-livelabs/oic/oic-gen3/core-competencies/agentic-ai/expense-automation/import-project-configure/import-project-configure.md

 10. Change User Task's *Name* and *Title* as *Expense Approval*.
 11. Click on *+* under **Assignees** and add your oic username.
     ![Expense Workflow2](images/expense-workflow2.png)
-12. For *UI* property, select the *form* from the drop down. and click on the designer to save all the properties automatically.
+12. For *UI* property, select the *form* from the drop down.
+And click on the designer to save all the properties automatically.
     ![UI Properties](images/usertask-properties.png)
 13. select **Expense Approval** action, click on **Open Data Association**, expand *Input* from source, expand *messageStartArgs* and expand *input* from right side, expand *formData* and map the below elements and refer the screenshot given below.
     - merchantName to merchantName